aiconoa/HTML5-Demos/README.md

 HTML5-Demos
 ===========

-Some demos from our HTML5 trainings at AICONOA
+Some demos from our HTML5 trainings at AICONOA.

 Contains demos of:
 * the `<video>` element